-The purpose of the BAKER HUGHES INCORPORATED 1995 STOCK AWARD PLAN (the "PLAN") is to provide a means through which BAKER HUGHES INCORPORATED, a DELAWARE CORPORATION (the "COMPANY"), and its subsidiaries may attract able persons to enter the employ of the Company and to provide a means whereby those upon whom the responsibilities of the successful administration and management of the Company rest, and whose present and potential contributions to the welfare of the Company are of importance, can acquire and maintain stock ownership, thereby strengthening their concern for the welfare of the Company and their desire to remain in its employ.
+The purpose of the BAKER HUGHES INCORPORATED 1995 STOCK AWARD PLAN (the "PLAN") is to provide a means through which BAKER HUGHES INCORPORATED, a DELAWARE CORPORATION (the "COMPANY"), and its subsidiaries may attract able persons to enter the employ of the Company and to provide a means whereby those upon whom the responsibilities of the successful administration and management of the Company are of importance, can acquire and maintain stock ownership, thereby strengthening their concern for the welfare of the Company and their desire to remain in its employ.
 A further purpose of the Plan is to provide such persons with additional incentive and reward opportunities designed to enhance the profitable growth of the Company.
 Accordingly, the Plan provides for granting stock Awards to Employees as provided herein.